raphaelschwinger/cone_reconstruction/docs/project-documentation.md

   <em>Fig: Blender Car Model</em>
 </p>

-  - **Track**: To mark the track, We used yellow and blue cones with a height of 0.15 m.
+  - **Track**: To mark the track, we used yellow and blue cones with a height of 0.15 m.
 We made a circular racetrack with 48 cones.
 We added asphalt texture on the ground to make the racetrack look like a real racetrack.
 Also to make the environment look more realistic, we used a "skydome" to make it look like a sky on the horizon.

 <p style="display: table; align: center">